 - Manual laborers whose duties require strenuous or repetitive motion

 San Diego labor law concerning unpaid overtime applies to employees in almost all sectors.
 However, some employees are considered exempt.
-Exempt employees are not entitled to overtime payment, while non-exempt employees are.
-According to FLSA Section 12(a)(1) and Section 13(a)(17), exempt employees include certain workers at the administrative, executive, and professional level, as well as certain sales employees.
+Exempt employees are not entitled to overtime payment, while nonexempt employees are.
+According to FLSA Section 12(a)(1) and Section 13(a)(17), exempt employees include certain workers at the administrative, executive and professional levels as well as certain sales employees.
 Several factors determine whether employees in these categories are actually exempt from receiving overtime pay.